 AllowGroups entries list those users and groups that can access the system via SSH.
 When these entries are used, it is assumed that all users and groups not listed are denied access.

 The procedure for configuring a VNC server on RHEL6 is discussed here.

-Once your VNC server is configured, you can connect to it from any VNC server.
+Once your VNC server is configured, you can connect to it from any VNC client.
 On Linux this will often be TigerVNC, installed using the following command.

 # yum install tigervnc

 Connect to a VNC server using the following command.